MohammedAlSafwan/mash-app/README.md

 - [x] **Use TypeScript**
 - [x] Implement a backend and persist the state in a database
 - [x] Have a single command to launch the whole application
-- [x] Use the open-source project [stator](https://github.com/chocolat-chaud-io/stator) as a template for your application

 ## Quick look at docker-compose
                   ┌─────────────────────┐